Aether CLI

 When builds and tests still need compute, keep the compute but stop cloning the full workspace onto every box.
 The session stays hosted and the machine only supplies execution and local tooling.

-One session across product, agents, and humans
+One session across services, agents, and humans

 How It Fits

-Aether simply projects that hosted session into a machine the user or worker already controls.
+Aether CLI simply projects that hosted session into a machine the user or worker already controls.
 That is why it works so well for mixed workflows and brownfield adoption.

 • Mount one specific hosted session, not a generic shared drive.